Placozoa: History

 Trichoplax was discovered in 1883 by the German zoologist Franz Eilhard Schulze, in a seawater aquarium at the Zoological Institute in Graz, Austria.
 The generic name is derived from the classical Greek θρίξ (thrix), meaning "hair", and πλάξ (plax), "plate".
 The specific epithet adhaerens is Latin meaning "adherent", reflecting its propensity to stick to the glass slides and pipettes used in its examination.
 Schulze realized that the animal could not be a member of any existing phyla, and based on the simple structure and behaviour, concluded in 1891 that it must be an early metazoan.
 He also observed the reproduction by fission, cell layers and locomotion.

 In 1893, Italian zoologist Francesco Saverio Monticelli described another animal which he named Treptoplax, the specimens of which he collected from Naples.
 He gave the species name T. reptans in 1896.
 Monticelli did not preserve them and no other specimens were found again, as a result of which the identification is ruled as doubtful, and the species rejected.

 Schulze's description was opposed by other zoologists.
 For instance, in 1890, F.C.
-Noll argued that the animal was a flat worm (Turbellaria).
+Noll argued that the animal was a flatworm (Turbellaria).
 In 1907, Thilo Krumbach published a hypothesis that Trichoplax is not a distinct animal but that it is a form of the planula larva of the anemone-like hydrozoan Eleutheria krohni.
 Although this was refuted in print by Schulze and others, Krumbach's analysis became the standard textbook explanation, and nothing was printed in zoological journals about Trichoplax until the 1960s.

 The development of electron microscopy in the mid-20th century allowed in-depth observation of the cellular components of organisms, following which there was renewed interest in Trichoplax starting in 1966.
-The most important descriptions were made by Karl Gottlieb Grell at the University of Tübingen since 1971.
+The most detailed descriptions were made by Karl Gottlieb Grell at the University of Tübingen beginning in 1971.
 That year, Grell revived Schulze's interpretation that the animals are unique and created a new phylum Placozoa.
 Grell derived the name from the placula hypothesis, Otto Bütschli's notion on the origin of metazoans.